renuka-rajpuria/jobot/README.md

 | user_prompt   | No description                            | character varying        | varchar     |
 | inputs        | No description                            | jsonb                    | jsonb       |

-4. Sign up on [Vercel](https://vercel.com) and deploy Jobot's NextJS application
+4. Sign up on [Vercel](https://vercel.com) and deploy K-Bot's NextJS application

-   - Follow [these instructions](https://vercel.com/docs/concepts/deployments/git#deploying-a-git-repository) and select `jobot-web` as the root directory
+   - Follow [these instructions](https://vercel.com/docs/concepts/deployments/git#deploying-a-git-repository) and select `K-Bot-web` as the root directory

    - Make sure to set the following environment variables: